sadephp/sadephp.github.io/docs/component.md

 * `data` are a function that returns a array or array of data.
 * `methods` are a key/function array for Twig functions.
 You can access data here `$this->greeting` equals `greetings` from data array.
 * `props` are a array of properties to request from the parent component.
 Only parent properties is needed to be listed, not properties on a component html tag.
+* `scoped` are a bool that's determines if the output css, html and style should be scoped or not.

 ### Custom functions